 What is a Direct Consolidation Loan?

-A federal loan that allows borrowers to consolidate or combine one or more federal student loans into a new Direct Consolidation Loan for the purpose of possibly lowering their monthly payment amount, gaining access to a particular repayment plan or loan forgiveness program.
+A federal loan that combines one or more federal student loans into a new Direct Consolidation Loan for the purpose of possibly lowering a monthly payment amount, gaining access to a particular repayment plan or loan forgiveness program.

 Pros and Cons of Consolidation